Strategies for Managing and Paying Off Your Debts

 The Problem: Difficulty Managing Student Loan Debt or Mortgage Payments

 Specific types of debt, such as student loans or mortgage payments, may qualify for government relief programs designed to ease the burden on borrowers.
-These debts can be especially challenging to manage due to their size and long-term nature.
+These debts can be incredibly challenging due to their size and long-term nature.

 The Solution: Taking Advantage of Government Programs to Reduce or Eliminate Debt